Dog Shivering Causes: Normal Trembling vs. Warning Signs

 Joint weakness and osteoarthritis: Chronic joint pain in senior dogs manifests as trembling that is more pronounced after rest (post-rest stiffness) and after extended exercise.
 Cold weather reliably exacerbates symptoms.

 Alongside these, senior dogs are more susceptible to endocrine disorders such as hypothyroidism and Addison’s disease, both of which can cause muscle weakness and trembling as core symptoms.
-For related signs like reduced energy and movement changes, see dog activity decline and lethargy.
+Reduced energy and movement changes often appear as activity decline and lethargy in tandem.

 When to See a Vet: A 3-Tier Checklist